mayurnagrale/obsidian-git-sync/Angular/Basics.md

 - In above div module will not get loaded till we render div \
 - At the start of the application we don't need to load all the routes if it the big application
 - loadChildren can be a example of lazy loading

+**Subject in Angular** :
+It is similar to event emitter in angular, it is a special type of observable that allows us to emit the values and listen for changes.
+Its has some addition feature sa. it is used to implement push notification, chat and live updates.
+It can also used to implement more complex feature sa undo/redo , drag and drop

 <div ngModule="myModule"></div>